Pat G. Palmer

 to Penn and Drexel students and sponsored by Microsoft.

-Andre Bondi, developed a C# application to model latency in the control
+Dr. Andre Bondi, developed a C# application to model latency in the

-network of an automated conveyor belt system designed by Siemens.
+control network of an automated conveyor belt system designed by

-This was a large numerical program with a graphical user interface; it
+Siemens.
+This was a large numerical program with a graphical user

-modeled the maximum packet traffic sent across various configurations of
+interface; it modeled the maximum packet traffic sent across various

 - Wrote